Santos-Rui/Its-clocks-all-the-way-down/README.md

 ### Version 1
 A simple, scaled down version using off the shelf gears.
 Only 1 clock for proof of concept

+### Version 2
-**V2** will be a full sized number (6 clocks, 12 motors).
+A full sized number (6 clocks, 12 motors).
 This will  already house the full size final power supply and the plan is to make it modular, so i can just add 3 more in the V3.
 Here ill need to implement some prettier control for the motors to move them in sync, and maybe some prettier transitions.

+### Version 3
-**V3** is second iteraion with only number display, the backlash in the gearing was way to high, making it unusable.
+A second iteraion with only number display, the backlash in the gearing was way to high, making it unusable.

-## V4
+### Version 4

-(current) has 2 major differences.
+(Current) has 2 major differences.
 Modular clock mechanisms, 3d modedeled and printed.
 On the eletronics side i will need to expand the IO using shif registers or anything else that works really; the previous iteration had every stepper connected directly, which works but limits me at aprox 15 steppers.

 V(n+1) would be to make it double, or 4 times as big so i could play with the animations and different number designs.
 Most likely will never exist.